mtncork/IbScala/Overview.md

 Each trait implements a combination of user-callable functions along with the portions of the TWS callback interface supporting that specific area of functionality.
 The source files are found in a standard SBT location **src/main/scala**.
 The sample applications can be found in subdirectories **apps** and **guiapps**.
 ScalaTest files are found in **src/test/scala**.

 The library is split into the following modules (files):
 - **Connect** - this module implements the IbConnection class previously described.
-Besides creating the physical connection to TWS it also provides unique request IDs when queried through user facing functions in the other traits.
-The file contains a section of 'stub' functions for some of the those aspects of the TWS interface not fully implemented.
+Besides creating the physical connection to TWS it also provides unique request IDs when required by user-facing functions in the other traits.
+The file contains a section of 'stub' functions for some of those aspects of the TWS interface not fully implemented.
 - **Account** - contains 'stub' functions for portfolio / account update functions
 - **ContractDetails** - implements functionality for the retrieval of contract details
 - **ContractTypes** - implements several classes representing common contract types